DylanRogers1/learn/python.md

 * You may share your content commercially or non-commercially, provided credit is given.
 * You must include this licence in all publicly available versions.
 * You must uncomment the comment at the beginning of this licence.
+* The content must be correct - you must not **intentionally** provide misinformation (it's fine to make a few accidental mistakes, as long as you fix any problems when prompted).

 General information: